 The Future of Capitalism

 Gates enjoys the analysis in this book about capitalism.
-It’s one of the good books you really should have read by now.

 Author Tara Westover writes about growing up in and eventually leaving a Mormon household before getting a PhD from Cambridge University.
 Her story might not seem relatable from afar, but Gates was able to reflect on his own life after reading this book.